What is Moxibustion And The Healing Powers of Moxa?

 Q. Is there a smell that comes with Moxibustion burning?

-Moxibustion involves burning; as it’s used, it will produce smoke and causes a strong, pungent odour.
+Moxibustion involves burning; as it’s used, it will produce smoke and cause a strong, pungent odour.
 While the moxa, made from mugwort, is still burned and emits a lot of smoke, it is an excellent choice.
 TCM clinics use good ventilation and air cleaners, so it is not a problem.

 Q. Can I do Moxa to myself?